shinywhitebox/planner-docs/src/manual/concepts.md

 ### Organizations

 Everything about your plans, people and roles are held by an *Organization*.
 Think of this as a container for all "the stuff".
-Organizations start with randomly generated names, which can be changed later.
+Organizations start with a randomly generated name, which can be changed later.

 ### Plans